mattermost/docs/source/install/self-managed-changelog.md

  - Users are no longer hidden from search results in the "Add members" modal, even if they are already members of the channel.
  - Applied new designs for the Login screen.
  - Enabled the new onboarding task list for end users.
- - The legacy ``Enable post formatting`` user setting is now hidden when the Message Formatting Toolbar is enabled.
+ - The legacy **Settings > Advanced Settings > Enable Post Formatting** and **Settings > Advanced Settings > Preview Pre-release Features** settings are now hidden when the Message Formatting Toolbar is enabled.

 #### Performance
  - Improved the performance of aggregate queries related to Collapsed Reply Threads.